hanniecodes/Tableu-challenge/README.md

 <br>

 <br>
- The last table indicates count of members and casual users that utilize each station over time.
-Grove St. consistently has the highest number of of casual users that start from that station.
-However,more members started bike rides from the Hudson terminal River St.& Hudson Pl.
+ The last table indicates the count of members and casual users that utilize each station over time.
+Grove St. consistently has the highest number of casual users that start from that station.
+However, more members started bike rides from the Hudson terminal River St.& Hudson Pl.
 Station in January and February in 2022.
 From March-June more members started bike rides from the South Waterfront Parkway Sinatra Dr. & 1st.Station in 2022.
 This may indicate that members utilize their bike memberships less in the winter than in the warmer months.